The Silk Mill

-From the First Factory to the Museum of Making
+From the First Factory at The Silk Mill to the Museum of Making

-Widely regarded as the site of the first fully mechanised factory in the world, The Silk Mill is the southern gateway to the Derwent Valley Mills World Heritage Site.
-Situated in the centre of Derby, The Silk Mill is undergoing a major redevelopment programme with an ambition to reopen in Spring 2021 as Derby Silk Mill – Museum of Making, bringing thousands of visitors to the city each year.
+The Silk Mill is the southern gateway to the Derwent Valley Mills World Heritage Site.
+Situated in the centre of Derby, The Silk Mill has undergone a major redevelopment programme and has been reborn as The Museum of Making at Derby Silk Mill.

 What makes it special?